highb/bmh/content/2022-09-08-how-terraform-implicit-dependencies-work.md

 TODO Always Sunny charlie conspiracy image

 The [example provided by Hashicorp for dependencies](https://learn.hashicorp.com/tutorials/terraform/dependencies) is a good guide, but it a dependency of its own that makes it less accessible for some of us.
 Specifically, it uses the [AWS provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) which is fine if you're an AWS user but what if you're not a DevOps Wizard flying on Cloud to Nirvana?
 What if you don't even have internet access?
 How are you supposed to play around with these TF lanaguage constructs then?
-That's why I decided to play around with [local_file](https://registry.terraform.io/providers/hashicorp/local/latest/docs/resources/file) resources on my local system instead.
+That's why I decided to play around with [local_file](https://registry.terraform.io/providers/hashicorp/local/latest/docs/resources/file) resources on my laptop instead.

 To get started, I pulled down [Terraform 1.2.9](https://github.com/hashicorp/terraform/releases/tag/v1.2.9) using [asdf](https://asdf-vm.com/).